60th Anniversary of the end of the Second World War

-DISCUSSION: The end of the war Garth Pratten, Tom Lewis and Chris Clark
+- DISCUSSION: The end of the war by Garth Pratten, Tom Lewis and Chris Clark.

 Eminent historians respond to our questions.

-bomb Gar Alperovitz, Peter Stanley and Teruko Blair
+- DISCUSSION: Dropping the bomb by Gar Alperovitz, Peter Stanley and Teruko Blair.

 On the 60th anniversary two historians and a Hiroshima survivor reflect on Hiroshima and Nagasaki.